Ross Park Zoo: History

 Increased use of automobiles let people easily travel outside the city for recreation, this plus the two World Wars and the Great Depression led to the decline of the park.
 Eventually the USDA was threatening to close the park because of sub-standard exhibits.
 In 1966, concerned citizens formed the Southern Tier Zoological Society in an attempt to upgrade the facilities.

 Mr. Ross donated the zoo enough money to run it for many years.
 He intended it to be free for all guests as well as the carousel that is on the outskirts of the entrance to the zoo.
 However, the zoo now has a nominal entrance fee.
 The carousel still remains free of charge to ride.

 In December 2005, the zoo lost its accreditation with the Association of Zoos and Aquariums, "due to turmoil in its previous leadership and finances."
 Accreditation was successfully regained in 2009, but lost again in 2014.

-Animals and Facilities
+Animals and facilities

-The zoo currently contains a growing number of animal exhibits, including red pandas, red wolves, a snow leopard, lemurs, an aviary, penguins, otters, wallabies, howler monkeys, and many other animals.
+The zoo currently contains a growing number of animal exhibits, including red pandas, red wolves, a snow leopard, lemurs, an aviary, penguins, Pallas’s cats, howler monkeys, binturongs (also known as bearcats, the mascot of the nearby Binghamton University), and many other animals.
 It is set in a lushly wooded environment.

 The zoo also contains, outside the entrance of the zoo, a pavilion with areas for barbecuing, a small park, and rest rooms.
 The old lions den has been freshly renovated and is being used for educational programs with seating "behind bars".

 The zoo is also a neighbor to the Discovery Center, which is a hands-on children's museum.